MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ## Using privileged access in your Office 365 organization

 ### Requesting elevation authorization to execute tasks
 Once enabled, privileged access requires approvals for executing any task that has an associated approval policy defined.
+Users needing to execute tasks included in the an approval policy must request and be granted access approval in order to have permissions necessary to execute the task.

-Run the following command in Exchange Online PowerShell to raise an approval request:
+Run the following command in Exchange Online PowerShell to create and submit an approval request to the approver's group:
 ```
 New-ElevatedAccessRequest
     -Task 'Exchange\<exchange management cmdlet name>'